 • Cilantro: I like to leave some cilantro bits in mine when blending, but you’re welcome to blend until the consistency is smooth too.

 • Jalapeno: If you like your dressings on the milder side, make sure to remove the seeds from the jalapeno.
-If you’re a fan of heat, keep the seeds and feel free to add in more jalapeno if preferred.
+If you’re a fan of heat, keep the seeds in.

 • Garlic: I typically add in about 1 teaspoon of fresh garlic for added flavor.